-Targu Mures offers some places to visit, such as the Cultural Palace, built between 1911-1913, of which the most visited part is the Mirrors Hall, the City Fortress with the reformed church inside, built between 1602 and 1658, the Roses Square in the center of the city, or the Teleki Library, built between 1799-1802, one of the richest Transylvanian collections of cultural artifacts.
+Targu Mures offers some places to visit, such as the Cultural Palace, built between 1911-1913, of which the most visited part is the Mirrors Hall, the City Fortress with the reformed church inside, built between 1602 and 1658, the Roses Square in the city center, or the Teleki Library, built between 1799-1802, one of the richest Transylvanian collections of cultural artifacts.

-Targu Mures is well connected to major cities in Transylvania and Moldavia by roads and railways, and is served by Targu Mures International Airport, which provides both domestic and international flights.
+Targu Mures is well connected to major cities in Transylvania and Moldavia by roads and railways, and it is served by Targu Mures International Airport, which provides both internal and international flights.

-Due to the economic boom of the recent years and the increasing number of tourists, Targu Mures has developed many accommodation offers, such as hotels and hostels, or by renting short and long term apartments.
+Due to the economic boom in the recent years and to the increasing number of tourists, Targu Mures has developed many accommodation offers such as hotels and hostels and the option of renting short and long term apartments.

 Finding the appropiate dining place in Targu Mures isn't difficult.
 A great number of restaurants and bars are available, with many of them serving traditional Romanian specialties.
-There are also fast foods available, as well as country specific restaurants.
+There are also fast food restaurants available.

-Targu Mures has several shopping centres available throughout the city, and there are also available plenty of places to buys souvenirs, the most common met being related to Romanian folk.
+Targu Mures has several shopping centres available throughout the city, and there are also plenty of places to buys souvenirs, the most common being related to Romanian folklore.

-Apart from the ocasional events that take place in Targu Mures, there is always a theatre or a cinema to go to for entertainment, as well as art exhibitions.
-The nightlife in Targu Mures has a lot to offer on its own.
-Targu Mures has something for everyone, like bars and clubs, discos, or even casinos.
+Apart from the occasional events that take place in Targu Mures, there is always a theatre or a cinema to go to for entertainment, as well as art exhibitions.
+Nightlife in Targu Mures has a lot to offer on its own.
+Targu Mures has something for everyone, like bars and clubs, discos and even casinos.